-- (2) Eligibility Criteria in respect each Home Loan Receivable: - (q) Each Home Loan Receivable is payable in monthly Instalments and has an amortisation profile (i.e. no bullet home loans).

-See also Glossary of Terms - Instalments".
+- (2) Eligibility Criteria in respect each Home Loan Receivable: - (q) Each Home Loan Receivable is payable in monthly Instalments and has an amortisation profile (i.e. no bullet home loans and no interest-only loans).
+See also Glossary of Terms Instalments".